box-id/ecto_predicates/README.md

 ### Generic Comparators: `eq` & `not_eq`

 Evaluates to true if the stored value exactly matches/doesn't match the provided argument.
-These operators are null-safe (see below).
+These operators are null-safe, see [Null Values](#null-values).

 #### Params